wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-get-started-offline-data.md

 3. View the contents of the Azure *TodoItem* table.
 Verify that the new items have _not_ been synced to the server:

-   - For the JavaScript backend, go to the Management Portal, and click the Data tab to view the contents of the `TodoItem` table.
+   - For the JavaScript backend, go to the Azure Management Portal, and click the Data tab to view the contents of the `TodoItem` table.
    - For the .NET backend, view the table contents either with a SQL tool such as *SQL Server Management Studio*, or a REST client such as *Fiddler* or *Postman*.

 4. Turn on WiFi in the device or simulator.
 Next, press the **Refresh** button.